trdroid/MEAN-Sample-Apps/BlogSite/README.md

 Define a partial with navbar controls and send a request to a partial that returns navbar controls.

 This allows us to use Jade (better HTML) for writing client-side interface bits.
+They have to be placed on the server side for the jade engine to render them.

 Add the following to index.jade